dgbenner/ai-engineering/README.md

 # AI Engineering Journey

-A living documentation of my transition into AI Engineering, mapping existing capabilities, current learning, and future trajectory.
+A living documentation of transitioning into AI Engineering, mapping existing capabilities, ongoing learning, and evolving trajectory.

 ## Purpose